dd32/td-gh-ex/readme.txt

 = 0.3 =
 *  Add show / hide scroll to top option in customizer
 *  Upadte language folder

+= 0.3.1 =
+* Added skip to content part in the theme.

 == Resources ==